How does the selection process work?

 I’m unwell and won’t be able to make my audition.
 Can I reschedule?

 Unfortunately, it is very unlikely that you will be able to reschedule your audition if you cannot make it in the first instance.
+But anyway, let us know as soon as possible.

 Where can I warm up?